Non-Monotone Traveling Waves of the Weak Competition Lotka-Volterra System: Introduction

 \begin{theorem} For any $b<a, \ ac=1, \ d>0$.
 If $s \geq s^*$, there exists a non-trivial front-pulse solution of $(\ref{degenerate1})$ with $u(\xi) \to 0$ as $|\xi| \to +\infty$. \end{theorem}

 We pause to remark that if we consider the other degenerate case, $b=a<\frac{1}{c}$, we can still obtain a front-pulse solution of $(\ref{degenerate2})$ with $v(\xi) \to 0$ as $|\xi| \to +\infty$.
 Please see Proposition \ref{v pulse}.
-Besides classical traveling waves, we note recent progress on the critical weak competition case for the related system; see \cite{cai2025lotka, alfaro2023lotka}.
+Besides classical traveling waves, we note recent progress on the critical strong-weak competition case for the related system; see \cite{cai2025lotka, alfaro2023lotka}.

 We summarize our main results as follows: \begin{enumerate} \item For $b<a<\frac{1}{c},\ d>0$, we construct refined upper and lower solutions and employ the Schauder fixed point theorem to reprove the existence of traveling waves for all $s \geq s^*=\max\{2,2\sqrt{ad}\}$ in \cite{MP1980}.
 Moreover, we establish verifiable sufficient conditions for non-monotone waves, that were previously missing in the literature.
 We also confirm the nonexistence of traveling waves for $s<s^*$.
+For the case $s>s^*$ and delayed models, please see \cite{WGS2006}.

-\item At the threshold case $s=s^*$, we provide the first theoretical construction of non-monotone traveling waves, filling a long-standing gap where only numerical or example-based evidence had been available.
+\item In the threshold case $s=s^*$, we provide the first theoretical construction of non-monotone traveling waves, filling a long-standing gap where only numerical or example-based evidence had been available.

 \item For the degenerate case $b<a=\tfrac{1}{c},\ d>0$, the classical lower-solution approach of Lin-Ruan \cite{lin2014traveling}, which relies on the Fisher-KPP asymptotics, breaks down due to the critical competition balance $a=\frac{1}{c}$.
 To overcome this obstacle, we introduce a refined lower solution tailored to this regime, which enables the rigorous construction of a very interesting new class of front-pulse traveling waves. \end{enumerate}